Does PVC Decking Get Hot?

 PVC Decking and High Temperatures

-For instance, the colour of the deck will affect how fast it can get hot.
+For instance, the colour of the decking will affect how fast it can get hot.
 How so?
 Dark colours will absorb more light, which in turn produces more heat.
 On the other hand, lighter colours reflect more light, which helps prevent heat from accumulating.
 That’s why you will feel hot when you wear dark-coloured clothes during the summer.
 The same goes for decking.
-So if you want a cooler deck, avoid getting dark shades.
+So if you want a cooler decking, avoid getting dark shades.
 Instead, go with lighter colours.

 Another factor you may also want to consider is quality.
 Most high-quality PVC boards will have more protection from high temperatures.
 Some companies are offering materials that are cooler than usual vinyl boards.
 If you’re still unsure, you can ask them directly or look at various reviews of their products.